-As the name suggests, a Faecal Egg Count (FEC) is a method of determining how many internal parasite eggs are present in a particular dung sample.
+A Faecal Egg Count (FEC) is a method of determining how many internal parasite eggs are present in a particular dung sample.
 It may also be possible to determine the different types of worms or other parasites present.
-The information on both the number and type of parasites can be used to determine whether or not an anti-parasitic treatment is required.
+This information can be used to determine whether or not an anti-parasitic treatment is needed.

 If an animal has internal parasites the eggs produced by the adult parasites are often passed out in the dung.
 If eggs are found in a fresh dung sample it shows that worms are present in the animal.
-The number of eggs found can provide a useful indication of the level of parasite infection - so a high egg count would suggest a high level of adult parasites in the animal.
+The number of eggs found can provide a useful indication of the level of parasite infection.
 However, as you will see below, there are various factors that can affect the correlation between egg count and actual parasite burden.
-Nevertheless, the FEC is an extremely valuable tool to monitor parasite levels for individuals and groups of animals.